NewPagodi/wxSTCmee/doc/SimulatingNotepad++Part1_BasicAppearance.md

 	+  `if else switch case default break goto return for while do continue typedef sizeof NULL new delete throw try catch namespace`
 - open the "Secondary kewyords and identifiers (Keyword set 1) property and set the "keywords" property to:
 	+ `void struct union enum char short int long double float signed unsigned const static extern auto register volatile bool class private protected public friend inline template virtual asm explicit typename mutable`
+	+ note that these are properties are a little different that most of the others and after you enter the keywords you will need to press the button in the property area to make the changes take effect: <br>[SetKeyWords](https://github.com/NewPagodi/wxSTCmee/blob/master/doc/img/SetKeyWords.png "SetKeyWords")

 Second, we need to set the style options for each category.
-Open the "Style definition" group and then open the "Style 0 ... wxSTC_STYLE_DEFAULT-1" subgroup.
-This will give us a list of the categories of words that the lexer recognizes.
-For most of them we only need to set the text foreground color.
-These are given in the following table:
+If you didn't press the button in the "StyleClearAll" item earlier, make sure to do that now or else some of the following may not work.
+ - open the "Style definition" group
+ - open the "Style 0 ... wxSTC_STYLE_DEFAULT-1" subgroup
+ - open the "wxSTC_C_COMMENT - (style 0)" item
+ - set the "StyleSetForeground" item to have value (0,128,0):<br>[Comment Style](https://github.com/NewPagodi/wxSTCmee/blob/master/doc/img/commentStyle.png "Comment Style")
+ - repeat this process setting the foreground colors for the categories as follows:

 | Style Number                   | StyleSetForeground| OtherOptions  |
 |--------------------------------|-------------------|---------------|